PHS 201. Introduction to Public Health 4 sh

 PHS 301.
 Introduction to Epidemiology 4 sh

 the distribution and determinants of health and disease and how this knowledge informs public health practice and policy.
-Students will learn and apply the processes involved in disease surveillance, screening programs, and outbreak investigations as well as the major epidemiologic study designs through in-class case studies.
+Students will learn and apply the processes involved in disease surveillance screening programs and outbreak investigations as well as the major epidemiologic study designs through case studies.
 Basic descriptive and analytic epidemiologic measures will be calculated.
-Prerequisites: PHS 201 and MTH 112 or 212.
-Offered spring.
+Prerequisites: PHS 201and MTH 110 or MTH/STS 220.
+Offered fall and spring.

 PHS 302.
 Global Health 4 sh